 Invest in life insurance.

 Many people assume that life insurance is expensive and so they don’t purchase it.
 It is actually really affordable, and it is something you should invest in immediately.
 You can purchase a decent life insurance policy starting as low as $20 a month.
 I can tell you from experience that not having life insurance is devastating for the family you could leave behind.
-Even a small policy will help your family be able to afford any medical bills or funeral expenses, which are, unfortunately, very expensive.
-You can learn more about affordable life insurance policies at Haven Life.
+Even a small policy will help your family afford any medical bills or funeral expenses, which are, unfortunately, very expensive.

 Talk to your spouse about how you want to be laid to rest.

 Listen, I know how hard this conversation will be.
-My husband and I talked about whether we wanted to be cremated or buried but after he died I couldn’t remember what he said he wanted.
+My husband and I talked about whether we wanted to be cremated or buried, but I couldn’t remember what he said he wanted after he died.
 I wish we had written it down!
 Have this hard conversation with your spouse, but also sit and write it down together.
 Or write it separately if you don’t want to discuss it because it upsets you.
 Then take that document and include it with your will, or at the very least, put it in a safe place where you’ll know to look for it if the unexpected happens.

 Keep your documents in a safe place.

 Buy a small fireproof safe and keep it in a closet.
 Put your signed and notarized wills and other documents in that safe and leave them there.
 Or you can purchase a safety deposit box in a bank and keep them there.
-Whatever you choose to do, you just want to make sure your documents remain intact should anything happen to your house.
+Whatever you choose to do, you want to make sure your documents remain intact should anything happen to your house.
 The last thing you want to happen to those important documents after you’ve gone to all the trouble of planning your estate is for all of it to go up in smoke.